VynLavenda/VynLavenda/README.md

 <h1 align="center">Hey 👋What's Up?</h1>

-I'm **Evelyn Evelyn**, a passionate developer and a student at **Bunda Mulia University**.
+I'm **Evelyn**, a passionate developer and a student at **Bunda Mulia University**.
 I love exploring data science and contributing to meaningful projects.
 Welcome to my GitHub profile!

 ## About Me